XML3/Events-Management-React/README.md

 This App is part of a Full-Stack project.
 The Back-end Development has been created using Node.js/Express, Prisma[ORM], Sentry[Performance monitoring & error tracking], AuthO[Authentication and authorization services].

 NOTE:
-*This app has been deployed for portfolio viewing, however its features to create, edit, delete, and contact have been disable to avoid changes to the intial database and spam.
-The deployment has been set up to view as current user.*
+*This app has been deployed for portfolio viewing, however its features to create, edit, delete, and contact have been disable to avoid spam and changes to the intial database [these are set to be used with authorization token].
+The deployment has been modified and set up to view as `current user`.*

 https://github.com/XML3/BED-Express-Event-API